 A virtual datacenter requires connectivity to external networks to offer services to customers, partners, or internal users.
 This need for connectivity refers not only to the Internet, but also to on-premises networks and datacenters.

-Customers control which services can access and be accessed from the public internet.
+Customers control the services that can access and be accessed from the public internet.
 This access is controlled by using Azure Firewall or other types of virtual network appliances (NVAs), custom routing policies by using user-defined routes, and network filtering by using network security groups.
-We recommend that all internet-facing resources also be protected by the Azure DDoS Protection Standard.
+We recommend that all internet-facing resources are protected by the Azure DDoS Protection Standard.

 ExpressRoute enables private connections between your virtual datacenter and any on-premises networks.
 ExpressRoute connections don't go over the public Internet, and offer higher security, reliability, and higher speeds (up to 100 Gbps) along with consistent latency.
 ExpressRoute provides the benefits of compliance rules associated with private connections.
 With ExpressRoute Direct, you can connect directly to Microsoft routers at either 10 Gbps or 100 Gbps.